 ISTANBUL - Hürriyet Daily News

-Iraq’s top political blocs are considering whether to nominate former premier Ibrahim al-Jaafari to the position
+Iraq’s top political blocs are considering whether to nominate former premier Ibrahim al-Jaafari to the position of Prime Minister.

 The anti-PM al-Maliki front in Iraq considers to put his predecessor al-Jaafari in charge if recent negotiations ends in failure.
 AA Photo